AutomotiveAIChallenge/aichallenge2022-sim/README_en.md

     - Since `aichallenge_submit_launch.launch.xml` is called from the original launch file `aichallenge.launch.xml`, so please modify this launch file so that the ROS2 node in which you are implemented will be launched.
   - sample_code_cpp
     - This is a sample automatic run implementation.
+  - obstacle_stop_planner_custom
+    - Fixes a problem with false detection of obstacles from obstacle_stop_planner in autoware.universe.
+  - tier4_*_launch
+    - This is a copy of autoware's launch file, partially edited. autoware's tier4_*_launch has been deleted, so be sure to leave this one in aichallenge_submit.
+    - It has been modified to call obstacle_stop_planner_custom instead of obstacle_stop_planner.

 ### **sample code build**
 ````